Brazil's Lula given 24 hours to start prison sentence

 In the latest election polling, Lula scores more than 30 per cent, with his nearest rivals in a crowded field getting only around half that.

-Reflecting profound polarization in Brazil, the runner-up would be hard-line former army officer Jair Bolsonaro, an open fan of Brazil's 1964-1985 military dictatorship.

-Current center-right President Michel Temer - who took over in 2016 after the hugely controversial impeachment of president Dilma Rousseff from Lula's Workers' Party - is himself accused of serious corruption.
+Current centre-right President Michel Temer - who took over in 2016 after the hugely controversial impeachment of president Dilma Rousseff from Lula's Workers' Party - is himself accused of serious corruption.

 Temer however has been shielded by Congress, which is dominated by his allies, and has not had to face trial.